 Is it their gear?
 Their 10K time?
 Is it judged by the furthest distance run, or the number of races completed?
-Or, can only the ones who flirt with being addicted be considered a true runner?
+Or, are only the ones who flirt with being addicted considered true runners?
 You know – those who love it, have a compiled list of personal records and talk about running 24/7?
 What about the folks who grudgingly do it because they “should”?

 I’ve always “run.”
 I used to race my brothers down to the mailbox during the summers, because it was the only thing we had to do all day.
 I used to “run” away from home when my parents ticked me off as a kid.
 Then I’d “run” home when it got dark out.
 In more recent times, I’ve become very good at “running” away from making decisions and discussing politics.

 In all seriousness, I bought a personal trainer in the form of a German Shepherd/ Rottweiler mix and decided to train for my first marathon.
 But even though the Fargo Marathon is less than a week away, I still don’t feel like a runner.
 As I rub my sore knees, pick at my blisters and evaluate my black toes from running over 380 miles in the last 16 weeks, it has been really hard to determine whether I’m getting stronger or just falling apart.
 And honestly, even though I have my eyes set on 26.2, the ultimate event for a runner, I feel like calling myself a runner is a bit of a scam .